It’s no secret that customer experience plays a critical role in the success of any organisation.

 A memorable customer experience is the foundation for cultivating loyal customers and encouraging positive word-of-mouth.
 In fact, I've personally told at least 10 people about Bloom & Wild and their email, as well as their amazing letterbox flowers!

-But how can you measure success and track progress when it comes to optimising the customer experience?
+But how can you measure success and track progress when it comes to optimizing the customer experience?
 The answer lies in carefully monitoring key customer success metrics.

 In this article, we will explore which customer success metrics to keep an eye on, as well as powerful tools for tracking and measuring progress.